 Harlequin: Well, yes, I am wearing some rags.
 (He indicate his clothing) Who’s denying it?

 Brighella: Look at him.
 He is wearing rags.
 They are most definitely rags.

 Harlequin: At least they’re colored rags…it’s not a crime to be poor.
 Besides, isn’t written that “Blessed be the poor for they shall inherit the Kingdom of Heaven”.
 I say it looks better that they are colored and not plain.
 All you have to do is read the Bible…read it, and reread it…the thrift edition, though, page…

 Balanzone: Ok, Ok ,Ok, we get it.
 Plaintiff and defendant stay here, standing.
 The court will meet and deliberate in private.
-(He strikes the gavel, but the Zanni 1 manages to pull her hand away just in time) And you, what do you think?
+(He strikes the gavel, but the Zanni 1 manages to pull away just in time) Now you, what do you think?